-- Magnetic Resonance Angiography (MRA): The test provides cross-sectional images like a CT without using X-rays.
+- Magnetic resonance angiography (MRA): The test provides cross-sectional images like a CT without using X-rays.

 - Angiography: During an angiogram, also called an arteriogram, a contrast dye is injected into the artery and X-rays are taken to show blood flow in the leg arteries to locate any blockages.
-Learn more about peripheral angiogram.
+Learn more about peripheral angiograms.